-Last Updated: 29 March 2019.
-The electronic version of this policy is the approved and current version.
+Last Updated: 23 February 2022.
+This electronic version of this policy is the approved and current version.
 Any printed version is uncontrolled and may not be current.

-You should read this policy before providing us with any personal information or before using our website.
-By providing us with your personal information or by using the website, you are confirming your agreement to the policies and procedures described in this policy.
+You should read this policy before providing us with any personal (including sensitive) information or before using our website.
+By providing us with your personal information or by using the website, you are confirming your agreement to the contents of this policy.
 From time to time it may be necessary for us to review and revise this policy.
 We reserve the right to change this policy at any time.

 The Salvation Army as an Organisation

 Protecting your privacy is fundamental to the way we care for people.

 - The Salvation Army (being the unincorporated worldwide religious and charitable association);

 - The Salvation Army (New South Wales) Property Trust Act 1929 (NSW);

 - Salvation Army (Queensland) Property Trust Act 1930 (Qld);

 - Salvation Army (Tasmania) Property Trust Act 1930 (Tas);